Homepage

 Discover off-trail museums and history

 If the arts to you means visiting museums in Manhattan, there are smaller ones that are less crowded and every bit as fascinating.
-The Rubin Museum of Art, for example, is an oasis of Himalayan culture in the city’s Chelsea neighbourhood.
-For a purely American immersion, The National Museum of the American Indian in the gorgeous US Customs Building downtown (One Bowling Green) is educational, entertaining and unusual.
+The National Museum of the American Indian, for example, is an educational, entertaining and unusual American immersion, housed in the gorgeous US Customs Building downtown (One Bowling Green).

 But if you’ve had enough of indoor museums, change your pace and opt for a walking tour of Brooklyn’s gritty Bushwick neighbourhood where you’ll see some of Brooklyn’s coolest street art in living colour and in situ.